Bolts claim Nash off waivers, Flyers pick up Connauton - TSN.ca

 Bolts claim Nash off waivers, Flyers pick up Connauton

-The two-time defending Stanley Cup champion Tampa Bay Lighting claimed veteran forward Riley Nash off waivers on Tuesday while the Philadelphia Flyers claimed defenceman Kevin Connauton.
+The two-time defending Stanley Cup champion Tampa Bay Lightning claimed veteran forward Riley Nash off waivers on Tuesday while the Philadelphia Flyers claimed defenceman Kevin Connauton.

 TSN.ca Staff

-The two-time defending Stanley Cup champion Tampa Bay Lighting claimed veteran forward Riley Nash off waivers on Tuesday while the Philadelphia Flyers claimed defenceman Kevin Connauton.
+The two-time defending Stanley Cup champion Tampa Bay Lightning claimed veteran forward Riley Nash off waivers on Tuesday while the Philadelphia Flyers claimed defenceman Kevin Connauton.

 Nash, 32, is pointless over 15 games this season with the Winnipeg Jets, his first season with the franchise.
 The Consort, Alta., native has 63 goals and 109 assists over 583 career games with the Carolina Hurricanes, Boston Bruins, Columbus Blue Jackets and Jets.